With a pizza train, a bike path and beaches lined with boulders, this is a kid’s kind of town.

 Their pull is magnetic: No matter what else we did, soon I heard, “Let’s go climb on the rocks.’’

-Our first stop was the Lake Superior Marine Museum, where we saw the Canadian freighter Laurentien slipping out of
+Our first stop was the Lake Superior Maritime Visitor Center, where we saw the Canadian freighter Laurentien

-the canal.
-The sonorous horns, the clanging bells on the lifting bridge, the screech of gulls and the lapping of waves create
+slipping out of the canal.
+The sonorous horns, the clanging bells on the lifting bridge, the screech of gulls and the lapping

 Still, we drove over the bridge onto Park Point, leaving the car at the airport to walk along the Park Point Trail,